-We wander through the gardens stretching to the zoo, beyond the wreck of the Reichstag building.
+We wander through the gardens stretching to the zoo and the Victory Column, beyond the wreck of the Reichstag building.
 The asphalt paths are lined with flowers bobbing in the sun and the air full of music from the organ grinders dotting the way.
-The Reichstag itself is very moving.
+The Reichstag was opened in 1894 and used to house the Imperial Diet of the German Empire.
+It was set on fire in 1933, It's very moving.
 My clearest and most poignant memory is of reading the numbers of dead from the war, posted inside what remained of the ruined hulk.

 The first set of traffic lights in Europe was put into service in Potsdamer Platz in Berlin in 1924.
 A replica of the lights can still be admired there today.
 We tiptoe cautiously through Checkpoint Charlie, the one gate between East and West Berlin, only very recently opened for good.
-Being on the site of such momentous recent history is not to be taken lightly - it all feels fresh and raw, as well as exciting.
-We examine the many chunks of The Wall for sale on the streets, daubed pebbles in plastic bags – I’m not convinced many are genuine.
+Being on the site of such momentous recent history is not to be taken lightly.
+It all feels fresh and raw, as well as exciting.
+We examine the many chunks of The Wall for sale on the streets, daubed pebbles in plastic bags.
+I’m not convinced many are genuine.

-My return is for a Yoga of Relationships mini retreat.
-The most obvious change is the Reichstag, which has been imposingly rebuilt by Norman Foster to house the National Parliament, a huge tri-coloured flag billowing above.
+I've returned to Berlin three times.
+The most obvious change is the Reichstag.
+It has been imposingly rebuilt by Norman Foster to house the National Parliament, a huge tri-coloured flag billowing above.
 The organ grinders are still there.
-The streets are busy with yellow trams and there are more big churches and civic building with onion domes than I remember.
+The streets are busy with yellow trams.
+There are more big churches and civic building with onion domes than I remember.
 And masses of street art.

 Otherwise, the city does not feel hugely different in the centre, except that Unter den Linden has become a building site.